-DEGREE PLAN ASSOCIATE OF APPLIED SCIENCE IN PARAMEDIC TECHNOLOGY Degree Code: 0470 CIP Code: 51.0904
+ASSOCIATE OF APPLIED SCIENCE IN PARAMEDIC TECHNOLOGY Degree Code: 0470 CIP Code: 51.0904

-Graduates of this program are eligible to apply to the Arkansas Department of Health, EMS Division, and the National Registry of EMTs for the Paramedic Certificate Examination.
-Upon successfully passing the examination, the graduate will possess a paramedic certificate and can function as a team member on an ALS ambulance and within the pre-hospital environment.
-Interested applicants should see instructor for cost estimates.
+Graduates of this program are eligible to apply to the National Registry of EMTs for the Paramedic certificate examination and the Arkansas Department of Health, EMS Division for State licensure.
+Upon successfully passing the examination, and obtaining State licensure the graduate will be eligible to function as a team member within the pre-hospital environment.